sgc93/YummyFlutter/README.md

    4. Commit your changes with descriptive commit messages.
    5. Push your branch to your fork.
    6. Submit a pull request to the main repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/sgc93/YummyFlutter/blob/main/LICENSE) file for details.

-## Acknowledgments
+## Acknowledgments.
-Special thanks to the Flutter community for their support and inspiration.
-Recipe data sourced from [RapidApi]().
+Recipe data sourced from [RapidApi-Yummly](https://rapidapi.com/apidojo/api/yummly2).

 ## Contact
 If you have any questions or feedback, feel free to contact me at smachewgedefaw@gmail.com .